cindygraffin-pro/cloud-practitionner/readme.md

   - provides protection from attacks such as SYN/UDP Floods, Reflection attacks and other layer 3/4 attacks
   - protecrtion for EC2, CF
 - AWS Shield Advanced:
-  - 24/7 premium DDoS protection, with response team (running on Route53 and Global Accelerator)
+  - 24/7 premium DDoS protection, with response team (running on Route53 and Global Accelerator, also on EC2)
   - protect against more sophisticated attack
 - AWS WAF:
   - can be used to protect on-premises resources if they are deployed behind an ALB